-5 CONCLUSION
+5 Conclusion

 This paper is an exploration of the roles of the teachers during the design and early development of the "Sustainability in Everyday Life" MOOC at Chalmers University of Technology.
-We thus have not included the complete design and development process, because it is not finished yet.
+We thus have not included the complete design and development process of this course.
 Nevertheless, this preliminary study gives some insight into the roles of the teachers involved.
 The teachers' roles and the processes and activities taking place during the design and early development are closely linked to each other and need to be carefully considered in order to guarantee a successful MOOC design and development process.

-Work in the near future will focus on including the remainder of the design and development process in our assessment of the teachers' roles, and on evaluating the MOOC once it has been given for the first time.
-Furthermore, we will compare the MOOC design and development process with this process for oncampus courses in order to identify elements that may strengthen each process.
+Work in the near future will focus on including the remainder of the design and development process in our assessment of the teachers' roles.
+This will include the design and development of exercises for the assessment of the knowledge gained by the MOOC participants and how this fits into their learning process.
+Furthermore, we will evaluate the MOOC once it has been given for the first time.
+We will also compare the design and development process of the MOOC with this process for on-campus courses in order to identify elements that may strengthen each process.
 We will also explore the use of material developed for the MOOC in on-campus courses.

-Acknowledgements

-We would like to acknowledge Christian Stöhr for giving feedback during the development of this paper, and the MOOC development team and our colleagues at the division of Environmental Systems Analysis at Chalmers for their inputs during the design and development of the course so far.
+Acknowledgements We would like to acknowledge Christian Stöhr for giving feedback during the development of this paper, and the MOOC development team and our colleagues at the division of Environmental Systems Analysis at Chalmers for their inputs during the design and development of the course so far.